This page provides information about our Te Purengi leadership team.

 Cheryl holds a Masters of Public Policy from Victoria University and a Bachelor of Arts (Hons) from Leeds University in the UK.
 She is mother to two young daughters.

-Amanda Moran – Deputy Secretary Resource Management System
+Amanda Moran – Deputy Secretary, Natural and Built System

 Claire Richardson – Chief Operating Officer